Raymond Wu (poker player): Poker career

 Wu was introduced to poker while studying for his psychology degree at the University of California Irvine in the United States.
 He regularly followed the World Series of Poker on television and cites Gus Hansen as one of his early influences.

 Following his graduation from Irvine, Wu returned to Asia, where he promptly made a big impact on the fledgling poker scene.
 He was signed up by PokerStars as a member of PokerStars Team Pro Asia both because of his potential for success in the game as well as his marketability.
 While he was not immediately successful in live tournament play, he did come third and cash US$11,613 in the HK$50,000 No Limit Hold'em event in the Macau Poker Cup in July 2009.
 In October 2009, he made a breakthrough by coming in seventh place in the Main Event of the European Poker Tour London, storming through a tough field to make the final table and cashing for US$139,712.
+He has live earnings exceeding $620,000.